- Why Us

 If a systemic issue arises, this may warrant opening a corrective and preventive action (CAPA) investigation.
 You may also choose to launch a CAPA investigation due to internal reviews of your products and procedures.
 Complaints and CAPA investigations are both forms of quality events, and there are different regulatory guidelines that apply to CAPA processes which have been published by FDA and the IMDRF.

-Greenlight Guru's medical device QMS software solution is designed with modern best practices that help your team streamline and control the change management process.
+Greenlight Guru's Quality Management software solution is designed with modern best practices that help your team streamline and control the change management process.
 Whether it be design changes that require updates to design controls and risk matrices, or process changes that impact a myriad of procedures, work instructions, or forms, we’ve got you covered.

 The ease with which teams can electronically review and approve changes in a Part 11 compliant manner can greatly benefit the efficiency of your pre-market design and post-market surveillance activities, as well as facilitate FDA, ISO, and EU MDR audit readiness as you continue to innovate and implement changes to your devices and processes.